(Click on blue highlighted text for more information)

 Prof. Kovscek and his research team study recovery of unconventional hydrocarbon resources in combination with methods for mitigating carbon emissions from fossil fuels including geological sequestration of greenhouse gases.
 They use advanced imaging and microscopy techniques to examine coupled transport, chemical, and physical processes in porous media from the nanometer to the meter scale with the aim of applying mechanistic understanding to reduce negative impacts.
 Physical observations, obtained mainly from laboratory and field measurements, are interwoven with theory.
 Prof. Kovscek leads the Center for Mechanistic Control of Unconventional Formations (CMC-UF), directs the Enhanced Recovery affiliates program (SUPRI-A), and codirects the Center for Carbon Storage (SCCS).

-Professor (Research) of Energy Resources Engineering and, by courtesy, of Geophysics
+Professor (Research) of Energy Resources Engineering and, by courtesy, of Geophysics, and Geological Sciences

 Dr. Onori's research and interests include Modeling, control and optimization of dynamic systems; Model-based control in advanced propulsion systems; Energy management control and optimization in HEVs and PHEVs; Energy storage systems- Li-ion and PbA batteries, Supercapacitors; Battery aging modeling, state of health estimation and life prediction for control; and Damage degradation modeling in interconnected systems.